 A great way of ensuring that you reward the good stuff, is to have a tub containing around 50 treats per dog and to reward every instance of behaviour that you like.
 OK, you may not reward one dog 50 times and another dog might get more than 50 rewards, but it does help to ensure that you don’t take your dogs’ good behaviour for granted.

 New dogs are often fed first and may be popped into a crate until I know whether they are food aggressive or not.
 Ash is fed in a crate at home as he can be a pain for trying to nick the other dogs’ grub.
-The crate door is no longer locked and he stays in there until he is released (have a look at Crate Games by Susan Garrett for how to teach this).
+The crate door is no longer locked and he stays in there until he is released .

 One rule in the household that is strictly adhered to is that dogs are not allowed to push another dog away from their food (i.e. Dog A cannot push Dog B away from their bowl and then eat Dog B’s food).
 Each dog eats only from its own food bowl and only when a dog walks away from their own bowl can another dog go and lick it clean, eat the leftovers (not that there are ever many leftovers).
-This helps to stop squabbles and gives the slower eaters the confidence that they won’t get driven away from their food and reduces food guarding.
+This helps to stop squabbles starting and gives the slower eaters the confidence that they won’t get driven away from their food and reduces food guarding.
+I supervise all mealtimes and I will tell a dog to move away or to go and lie down, if it is trying to push another dog off their food.

-Each dog is loaded into the van crates in a set order, again this predictability reduces anxiety and helps prevent that mad dash when all of them are trying to leap into the same crate at the same time (another trigger point for fights).
+Each dog is loaded into the van crates in a set order and they always go in the same crate, again this predictability reduces anxiety and helps prevent that mad dash when all of them are trying to leap into the same crate at the same time (another flash point for fights).
 New dogs may be popped in before established dogs, it just depends on their personality and character.

 Each dog comes out of the van crates in a set order, and this may be different to the order that they went in.
-Crate Games comes in useful for teaching them not to leap out of the crate as you open the door and before the lead goes on.
+Each dog is taught not to come out fo teh crate until tehy are called.
+Those that are in teh middle of the van, wait on the van floor whilst their leads are attached and then jump out to stand and wait whilst the others are popped on their leads.

 It is important that you have a group recall cue as well as an individual one (mine tends to be ‘Girls’ ‘Boys’ ‘Here guys’) as it takes so much time to call out individual dogs’ names when they suddenly take off after something.

 I play recall games to reinforce this group recall cue; I call them and whoever gets back the fastest gets the best reward and the others get a lesser reward.
 Now you would think this would slow the tardy ones down even more, but in fact, it makes them more eager to get back first so that they can have the best reward.
 Recalls are always rewarded.
+This reward may not be food, it may be a game with a toy, it might be being sent back to whatever I have called them away from, it may be a few words of praise, it may be a cuddle, but I always, always, always reward recalls.
 I also practise recalling each individual dog back, so that they are learning to come away from the pack.

 I’m lucky that the places where I walk are generally quiet and we meet few people and other dogs, but when we do, all mine go on lead at quite a distance form the oncoming person and dog and we continue to walk on lead until we get a bit closer.
 This stops them trying to charge off to say hello (it can be very intimidating to have several dogs charging towards you).
 Once the other person gets closer, I will move to the side of the path (or just off the path) and ask my guys to sit whilst the person passes.
 My dogs are rewarded for sitting quietly.
 Once they are passed, we will continue our walk but I generally walk a little way before the leads come off again.

-This gives you a taste of what it is like to live with multiple dogs and the things that have made life easier for me.
+This gives you a taste of what it is like to live with multiple dogs (and I live with more than 10 dogs) and the things that have made life easier for me.
 These ideas and others will be presented at our new Making Multiple Dogs Manageable workshops that will be launched soon.

 As promised, I’m back to continue our look at crossbreeds and their behavioural traits.